 While it's probably the easiest platform on which to activate it, largely because the functionality and settings were already there for many WordPress sites, it's hardly the only platform.

 In fact, Facebook Authorship can be added to any page or site, so long as you have access to add or edit Meta Tags.

 Of course, that does mean there are some sites where you won't be able to.
 Some site building platforms don't permit their users to add new meta tags or edit the header of their site.
-But other platforms, like Drupal, Joomla, SBI!, Wix, Weebly, Blogger and others, all have the capability of being set up to support Facebook Authorship.
+But other platforms, like Drupal, Joomla, Solo Build It!, Wix, Weebly, Blogger and others, all have the capability of being set up to support Facebook Authorship.

 Facebook Authorship Myth #3 - I'm Not On Facebook And Don't Need Authorship